syedfa/apptentive-documentation/using_apptentive/android/integration.md

 PushService.subscribe(this, "apptentive", ViewActivity.class);
 ```

-### Displaying the Push Notification from all other providers
+### Displaying a Push Notification from all other providers

 Opening an Apptentive push notification involves three easy steps: When the push notification is tapped by your customer,
 pass it to [Apptentive.setPendingPushNotification(Context context, Intent intent)](http://www.apptentive.com/docs/android/api/com/apptentive/android/sdk/Apptentive.html#setPendingPushNotification%28android.content.Context,%20android.content.Intent%29),